MicrosoftDocs/customer-insights-pr.gl-es/ci-docs/export-iterable.md

 ---
-title: Exportar datos de Customer Insights a Iterable
+title: Exportar segmentos a Iterable (vista previa)
 description: Aprende a configurar a conexión e a exportar a Iterable. ms.date: 03/29/2022 ms.reviewer: mhart